wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Readme.md

 After the user activates the mobile app, it is ready for its main use case: **Transaction signing**.

-The transaction signing is technically used for all types of operations - login, payments, configuration changes, etc. In all cases, the user needs to enter a PIN code set during the activation, or use biometry on the mobile device to compute a data signature that is later verified on the server-side.
+The transaction signing is technically used for all types of operations - login, payments, configuration changes, etc. In all cases, the user needs to enter a PIN code set during the activation, or use biometry on the mobile device to compute a data signature.
+The signature is later verified on the server-side.

-In case of the login, the signature is computed just based on that.
-In the case of the payment (or other similar operation that generally has some data assigned to it), the operation data is also reflected into the resulting signature.
+In the case of the login, the signature is computed only from the authentication factors.
+In the case of the payment (or other similar operation that generally has some data assigned to it), the both authentication factors and operation data is reflected in the resulting signature.

 _Note: The PSD2 legislation uses the term "dynamic linking" for this dependency of the signature on the operation data.
-It mandates using at least the other party account number and a payment amount as data that enters the signature (in PSD2 terminology, the "Authentication Code")._
+PSD2 mandates using at least the other party account number and a payment amount as data that enters the signature (in PSD2 terminology, the "Authentication Code"), and the use of at least two authentication factors._

 The number of authentication attempts is limited.
-In the case the signature verification fails, the number of remaining accounts is decremented and in the case there are no more attempts left, the activation is blocked.
+If the signature verification fails, the number of remaining accounts is decremented.
+If there are no more attempts left, the activation is blocked.

 ### Login

-The overview diagram of the transaction signing for login is fairly simple:
+The overview diagram of the transaction signing for login is captured below:

 ![ Login ](./02a.png)